arun8796/AWS-notes/shared-responsibility-model/README.md

 When evaluating the security of a cloud solution, it is important for customers to understand and distinguish between:

-- Security measures that the cloud service provider (AWS) implements and operates â€“ "security of the cloud".
+- Security measures that the cloud service provider (AWS) implements and operates – "security of the cloud".
-- Security measures that the customer implements and operates, related to the security of customer content and applications that make use of AWS services â€“ "security in the cloud".
+- Security measures that the customer implements and operates, related to the security of customer content and applications that make use of AWS services – "security in the cloud".

 While AWS manages security of the cloud, security in the cloud is the responsibility of the customer.
 To better enforce those concepts AWS offers a shared responsibility models for each of the different types of service that are provided to the customers.